TonySac/Ender3NG-Build/software_install.md

 ---

 I already use Klipper with Mainsail on my current printers so it was a natural choice for this project.
-My installation is running on a [Raspberry Pi 3A+](https://www.raspberrypi.com/products/raspberry-pi-3-model-a-plus/).
-As I prefer to start with a bare bones system and cherry pick what I need, I flashed Raspberry Pi OS Lite then used [KIAUH](https://github.com/dw-0/kiauh) for a "manual" install.
+My installation is running on a Raspberry Pi.
+Since I prefer to start with a bare bones system and cherry pick what I need, I flashed Raspberry Pi OS Lite then used [KIAUH](https://github.com/dw-0/kiauh) for a "manual" install.

 {: .tip }
 :bulb: I have a tutorial for [Baking a Raspberry Pi](https://themakermedic.com/posts/Pi-Baking_a_Pi/) in my other blog.